codeworksacademy/vue-3-guide/src/resources/02-new/04-composition-api.md

 The composition api provides some nice features but remember to `KISS` if you are migrating from vue 2 to vue 3 make the minimal amount of change as possible first...
 Then see if the composition api can help when refactoring components...

-The true benefit of the composition API from an application standpoint is being more expressive and functional in writting your components.
-An issue presented by Vue's Options Api is breaking the natural `this` context of standard JavaScript.
-Although the Options Api resolves an invalid this context there the code itself is unclear without this understanding...
+The true benefit of the composition API from an application standpoint is being more expressive and functional in writing your components.
+An issue presented by Vue's Options API is breaking the natural `this` context of standard JavaScript.
+Although the Options API resolves an invalid this context there the code itself is unclear without this understanding...

 Out of all the newest features in the composition API we are going to focus on the ones that will demand the most of your attention.
-Namely `ref`  `reactive` and `computed`
+Namely `ref`,  `reactive`, and `computed`.

 ## ref

 Of the three new methods this one is perhaps the most confusing and actually serves a double purpose.
-To over simplyfy wrapping an object in a `ref` call makes that object become an `observable` doing this allows vue 3 to tie into its updates when using the ref inside of a computed or reactive object.
-To get the data stored in a ref object you will have to use the `.value` property
+To over simplify, wrapping an object in a `ref` call makes that object become an `observable`.
+Doing this allows vue 3 to tie into its updates when using the `ref` inside of a computed or reactive object.
+To get the data stored in a `ref` object you will have to use the `.value` property.

 ``` vue
 <script setup>